Change Manager: Definition, background, tips – How to lead change successfully

 We already mentioned it at the beginning: people don’t like change.

-They tend to simply ignore change.
+Initially, they often even tend to simply ignore changes.
 The moment there is even the slightest hint of a chance that things might stay the same, people tend to stick with them – and believe that there will be no change.
-Typical statements are then: “Oh, that won’t happen” or “That won’t affect me” or “I can’t believe it; it can’t be.”
+Typical statements are then: “Oh, that won’t happen” or “That won’t affect me” or “I can’t believe it, it can’t be.”

 Of course, this attitude is not what drives a change process.
 Rather, it is an excellent basis for a phase of creeping uncertainty.
 Once such a situation has arisen, those affected are hungry for information.
 What information is missing is creatively added and rumors spread.
 This delays the work; nobody is motivated to work anymore.
 Employees spend a lot of energy on rumors and conjecture.
 In a phase of uncertainty, people usually work together much less efficiently.
 Tensions arise, conflicts emerge.